spjhon/Book-LearningTypeScript-JoshGoldberg/README.md

 ### Chapter 01: Pasando de javascript a typescript

+Learning TypeScript's From JavaScript to TypeScript chapter covers the context for some of JavaScript's main weaknesses, where TypeScript comes into play, and how to get started with TypeScrip

 Este capiluto hace una pequeña reseña de javascript y como se hace necesario utilizar un control de tipado

 TypeScript allows us to specify what types of values may be provided for parameters and variables.